FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 9/24/2022)

 Section 4: The said officers shall perform such additional or different duties as shall from time to time be imposed or required by the Executive Committee or the Board of Trustees.
 Except as herein otherwise provided, said officers shall also perform such duties as those specified in the parliamentary authority hereinafter specified.

-(c) In the event of a vacancy for any reason, the Chairman of the Delegation shall appoint one of the alternates to assume the position of the vacant delegate.
-In the event there are no alternates the Chairman of the Delegation may appoint a member of the Board to the position of Delegate.
+(c) In the event of a vacancy for any reason, the Chairperson of the Delegation shall appoint one of the alternates to assume the position of the vacant delegate.
+In the event there are no alternates, the Chairperson of the Delegation may appoint a member of the Board to the position of Delegate.

 (b) No person shall at any time hold more than one of the following offices, to wit: President, President-Elect, First Vice President, Second Vice President, Secretary or Treasurer; provided that the same person may hold the offices of Secretary and Treasurer.
 The Executive Director shall serve as Secretary/Treasurer and shall be an ex-officio of the governing body.